Linsmed/s3-static-webiste-with-cloufront-using-terraform/README.md

-# Static Website Hosting with S3 and CloudFront Using Terraform
+# Static Website Hosting with S3 and CloudFront Using Terraform.

 ## Overview